rchadgray/OnStepServoTesting/Stepper With Encoders Servo 8-31-25/readme.md

 ############# START notes for Stepper Encoder As Servo ########################

+THIS CODE IS NOT WORKING!!!
+Communication problems between Encoder Bridge and OnStep

 This physical setup was NEMA17 200 Step motor
 1275:1 gear train after stepper motor
 600 p/r or 2400 c/r A/B Quad incremental encoder attached to motor output.
 So if motor turns 1 revolution then ecoders turns 1 revolution.